 There is no shame in producing and designing honest, cheap and cheerful motor vehicles.
-The Dodge certainly was cheap, but its cheerfulness and honesty resemble that of an alcoholic, chronically depressed day labourer putting on a Ronald McDonald costume and taking half the money intended for charity he collected to get himself some booze.
+The Dodge certainly was cheap, but its cheerfulness and honesty resemble that of an alcoholic, chronically depressed day labourer putting on a clown costume and taking half the money he collected for charity to buy himself more booze.

 That some of the people in charge during the development of this equally cynical and primitive device are nowadays considered luminaries of the automotive industry proves that this business can be far more forgiving than is often claimed.

-The Dodge Avenger, however, shall not be forgiven.
+The Dodge Avenger, however, will not get off so lightly.

 The author of this piece runs an obscure motoring site of his own, which you may or may not choose to visit at www.auto-didakt.com